frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 std::sort(ALL(vec)); // Another way to sort the vector
 ```

-_Code Fragment 1.2.2.2.A:Example of using and constexpr to reduce typing time._{: class="legend"}
+_Code Fragment 1.2.B: Example of using and constexpr to reduce typing time._{: class="legend"}

 Keeping the macro `#define ALL(vec) vec.begin(), vec.end()` wasn’t madness, it was the competitive programming bug.
 The C++20 code needed to replace this macro with modern structures requires a lot of typing.